Annette Hans & Rebekka Seubert

 From 2011 to 2013, the Kunstverein was under the curatorial direction of Isabelle Busch and Franziska Solte who attended a more international program.
 This was reflected, i.a. in her inaugural exhibition "Is This Where It Ends?" by Sunah Choi and Haroon Mirza.
 However, the connection to local artists was not lost: In the exhibition series „Am Piano" (2012) young artists from Hamburg were invited to develop Cabinet exhibitions.
 Accompanying each exhibition movie nights took place in the cinema designed by Jesko Fezer.

-The program of Lisa Britzger and Jennifer Smailes who run the Kunstverein since March 2016 assumes the Kunstverein as a space which - as part of the system of art - integrated in various social structures.
-With the means of art the use, benefits and social effects of artistic practices for politics, science or economy are tested.
-Urgent issues of our presence such as migration, urban planning and the question of future cohabitation as well as everyday and invisible effects of globalization and its consequences are examined in projects that integrate collaborative, entrepreneurial, creative and communicative approaches artistically and reflect these issues back into the social space.
+The program of Lisa Britzger and Jennifer Smailes who were artistic directors from 2016 until 2018 assumed the Kunstverein as a space which - as part of the system of art - integrated in various social structures.
+With the means of art the use, benefits and social effects of artistic practices for politics, science or economy were tested.
+Urgent issues of our presence such as migration, urban planning and the question of future cohabitation as well as everyday and invisible effects of globalization and its consequences were examined in projects that integrated collaborative, entrepreneurial, creative and communicative approaches artistically and reflected these issues back into the social space.

 Artistic director 2014-2016